AlexChulo/POC/README.md

 ### 4. How It Works

 #### Image Upload
-- Users can select an image file using the file input at the top of the page.
+- Users can select and upload multiple images (at least 3) that represent the object or class to be classified.
-- The image will be displayed on the page.
+- These images will be displayed on the page for the user to review.

 #### Image Classification
-- Once the image is uploaded, the system uses the `MobileNet` model from `ml5.js` to classify the image.
+- Once the images are uploaded, users can assign a label to these images.
-- The predicted label and confidence score will be shown on the page.
+- The model uses these labeled images to learn how to classify objects of that kind.

-#### Feedback Mechanism
+#### Training the Model
-- After the classification, users can click the "Correct" button if the prediction is accurate.
+- Once the user has uploaded and labeled at least 3 images, they can click the "Train" button to train the model with the images.
-- If the prediction is incorrect, users can click the "Not Correct" button, which will reveal a text input field to provide the correct label.
+- The model will learn from the uploaded images and use this data for future predictions.

-#### Saving Correct Labels
+#### Prediction
-- When a user provides a correct label for an incorrect prediction, the data (including the original prediction and the correct label) is saved in the browser’s `localStorage`.
+- After the model has been trained with the labeled images, users can upload a new image for classification.
-- This data can be used for future analysis or potentially for retraining the model in future updates (roadmap feature).
+- The model will predict the label of the new image based on the objects it has learned from the training set.

 #### Example Steps:
-1. Upload an image.
+1. Upload at least 3 images that represent the object or class to be classified.
-2. View the classification result and feedback options.
+2. Provide a label for these images.
-3. Mark the prediction as "Correct" or "Not Correct."
+3. Train the model using the uploaded and labeled images.
-4. If incorrect, provide the correct label and save it.
+4. Upload a new image to predict its label based on the trained model.

 ### 5. Customizing the Application